Minnesota Data Removal Guide (2026)

 - →Privacy impact assessment requirements

-Where your data leaks from in Minnesota
+Where does your data leak from in Minnesota?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Minnesota:

 - Hennepin, Ramsey County property records